oofem/oofem.github.io/_posts/2024-05-25-mpm-introduction.md

 ## First steps with new OOFEM multi-physics module (MPM)

 What is MPM?
-MPM is new multiphysic OOFEM module, developped to make implementation of multiphysics problems more simple.
+MPM is new multi-physic OOFEM module, developed to make implementation of multi-physics problems more simple.

 What are the design ideas behind MPM?
-* MPM defines **Interpolations**, **Variables**, **Terms**, **Integrals** as resuable blocks to create multiphysics formulations
+* MPM defines **Interpolations**, **Variables**, **Terms**, **Integrals** as reusable blocks to create multi-physics formulations
-* **Variables** represent unknown fields (or test felds) in a weak form of the problem.
+* **Variables** represent unknown fields (or test fields) in a weak form of the problem.
 The variable has its interpolation, type (scalar, vector) and physical meaning defined.
 * **Terms** represent an integrand in weak formulation to be evaluated (integrated).
 Term definition is independent on underlying element geometry and interpolation.
 It defines two key methods:
-    *  method to evaluate the term value, typycally contributing to RHS of discrete system.
+    *  method to evaluate the term value, typically contributing to RHS of discrete system.
     *  method to evaluate the consistent linearization of the term, so if Term is T(u), depending on unknown u, this term evaluates dT/du, which typically contributes to the LHS.
 * **Interpolations** are representing different FE interpolations.
 * **Integral** represents the integral of term in a weak form.
-It can compute its contributions to the dicrete set of equations.
+It can compute its contributions to the discrete set of equations.

 The concept allows for parametrization with different element geometries and interpolations.
 Also, the components (interpolations, terms) can be reused/shared between different formulations.
-I will ilustrate the concept using oofem python bindings, which allows for fast prototyping.
+I will illustrate the concept using oofem python bindings, which allows for fast prototyping.

 In the example below, we reuse already defined terms in oofem, but it is possible to define your own terms, interpolations, etc.

-As an example, consider the weak form of equlibrium equations:
+As an example, consider the weak form of equilibrium equations:

 $$ \int_\Omega (\partial w)^T \sigma (\partial u)\ d\Omega = \int_\Omega w^T \rho g d\Omega + \int_\Gamma w^T t d\Gamma $$